Future Public - Interboro Partners - Shore Wars: The Emperor Strikes Back

 By the law of nature these things are common to all mankind—the air, running water, the sea, and consequently the shores of the sea.
 No one, therefore, is forbidden to approach the seashore, provided that he respects habitations, monuments, and the buildings, which are not, like the sea, subject only to the law of nations.1

 This “public trust doctrine” establishes rivers, oceans, and other bodies of water as a commons to be enjoyed by all citizens equally—for recreation, fishing, navigation, and commerce.
-Accordingly, jurisdictions that adopt the public trust doctrine (including the United States) are responsible for maintaining their accessibility and preserving their ecological integrity.
+Accordingly, jurisdictions that have adopted the public trust doctrine (which includes the United States) are responsible for maintaining their accessibility and preserving their ecological integrity.
 Public trust lands typically extend to the “mean high tide” mark, which is the average elevation water reaches at high tide.
 The lands beneath waterways cannot be bought and sold either, except under circumstances where the public stands to benefit from their privatization.
 Public and private landowners may own properties adjacent to or even slightly past the mean high tide line, but they may not keep the public from accessing it.

 That doesn’t mean they won’t try, as any beachgoer who has encountered a “PRIVATE ACCESS: RESIDENTS ONLY” sign knows.
 Residents who assume—wrongly—that the right to the beach is theirs and theirs alone will go to great lengths to defend it against perceived outsiders.
 In 1995, Michael Moore’s short-lived newsmagazine television show TV Nation staged an experiment: what if, on a hot summer day, a busload of racially diverse New York City residents tried to access the “public” beaches of wealthy, white Greenwich, Connecticut?
 After an unsuccessful attempt to enter the beach from the parking lot, the group boards a tugboat and, a mile offshore, gets into dinghies to start paddling toward the idyllic coastline.
 Minutes later, the Greenwich police arrive and form a barricade, prompting the New Yorkers to jump in the water and swim to the beach, where they are booed, accused of ruining a holiday, and threatened with arrest.
 “If you like the lovely beach why don’t you buy some property in Greenwich, pay taxes, and come here and enjoy it,” exclaims one beachgoer.
 “I don’t see why we’re making a big fuss over this,” says another.
 “Just get ’em out.
 Have ’em arrested and throw ’em out.2